security-force-monitor/research-handbook/source/locations.rst

 **Guidance on use**

-This field contains the human-readable identifier (``location:humane_id:admin``) of the international boundary of a state, also known within the Open Street Map schema of administrative areas as a level 2 boundary.
+This field contains the human-readable identifier (``location:humane_id:admin``) of the international boundary of a state, also known within the OpenStreetMap schema of administrative areas as a level 2 boundary.
 This field is programatically generated using a geospatial query; the Staff Researcher does not enter this manually.

 Location: Notes
 ---------------

 **Description**

-Analysis, commentary and notes about the location that do not fit into the data structure.
+Analysis, commentary and notes about the Location that do not fit into the data structure.

 **Type of field**